namesys-eth/ccip-store/EIP-X.md

 ### Database Handler: `StorageHandledByDatabase()`
 A minimal database handler is similar to an L2 in the sense that:

-  a) it requires the gateway `url` responsible for handling off-chain write operations (similar to `ChainId`), and
+  a) it requires the `gatewayUrl` responsible for handling off-chain write operations (similar to `ChainId`), and

   b) it should require `eth_sign` output to secure the data and the client must prompt the users for these signatures (similar to `eth_call`).

-In this case, the `metadata()` must return the bespoke `url` and may additionally return the addresses of `signer` of `eth_sign`.
-If a `signer` is returned by the metadata, then the client must make sure that the signature forwarded to the gateway is signed by that `signer`.
+In this case, the `metadata()` must return the bespoke `gatewayUrl` and may additionally return the addresses of `dataSigner` of `eth_sign`.
+If a `dataSigner` is returned by the metadata, then the client must make sure that the signature forwarded to the gateway is signed by that `dataSigner`.
 One example of a database handler's `metadata()` function is given below.

 #### EXAMPLE
 ```solidity